 We are the beneficiaries of this great promise that God fulfilled in Christ on Easter weekend.
 During this Easter season, we continue to celebrate this great event.
 We praise God that we do not have to go where Jesus went - that we do not have to suffer and die on a cross, especially because the spilling of our blood would do nothing to redeem us from our slavery to sin.
-Our sins are forgiven only because the Christ, the Son of God had His blood spilled just as God had promised to Adam and throughout the Old Testament.
+Our sins are forgiven only because the Christ, the Son of God had His blood spilled as the sinless sacrifice who willingly took all the sin of the world upon Himself.
+As Paul says, "He who was without sin became sin for us."
+He became the personification of sin so that we can be righteous in the sight of God our Father.
+This is the promise God made to Adam and throughout the Old Testament.

-Today, we gather together as the recipients of that forgiveness.
+Today, we gather together as the recipients of the forgiveness won through Christ.
 Without the real blood of Christ shed on the cross, the Word of God we gather to hear, the promises made in our Baptism, the flesh and blood of Christ in the sacrament would be of no consequence in our lives.
-In our First Communion and New Member class, we spent this week talking about how all of human history revolves around and is focused on Christ's cross and tomb.
+All of human history revolves around and is focused on Christ's cross and empty tomb.

 Therefore, all of human history has been spent pondering how these events affect our lives.
 What must be done in order for us to receive these blessings?
 Once again, this is not some "How-to" of Christian living.
 It is not about "me" and what I do.
-Our sinful self always wants to hear Christ's words of grace and promise and turn it into something that we can do to save ourselves.
+Our sinful self always wants to hear Christ's words of grace and promise and turn it into something that we can somehow participate in to make us "more saved" - whatever that would mean.

-When Christ speaks of this "new command," it is the only time that

-John records Christ using the word "new."
+When Christ speaks of this "new command," it is the only time that John records Jesus using the word "new."
 John is telling us that this is something very important.
 Love has always been at the heart of the commandments.
-Earlier, Jesus said that the greatest commandments are these: "Love the Lord your God with all your heart, soul, strength, and mind," and "Love your neighbor as yourself."
+Earlier, Jesus said that the greatest commandments are these: "Love the Lord your God with all your heart, soul, strength, and mind," and "Love your neighbor as yourself" - which is the summary of the two tables of the Law (of the 10 Commandments).